Shoulder problems and relationship to the spine

-- A Verbal Report of our Findings and thorough Explanation of the X-Rays at a follow up appointment
+- And most importantly Verbal Report of our Findings and thorough Explanation of the X-Rays at a follow up appointment

 After which you should know more about your body and the problems you are experiencing than you ever have before.
 Whether you go ahead with treatment as always is entirely your decision.

 Call our clinic in East London based in South Woodford TODAY for an Appointment.
 Lines are open on 020 8989 3338

 Robert A Leach., The Chiropractic Theories A Textbook of Scientific Research 4 Edition p.
 369 Adhesive Capsulitis

 Krenner, Bernard J., DC.
 CCSP, FLAMA and Fung, James J.R.
 BSc, DC ‘Shouldering the Burden’ ‘Journal of the American Chiropractic Association, August 2003.’